npsolver/Mongolang/README.md

 # Mongolang
-A tool to generate Golang code from Mongo Queries.
+A tool to generate Golang code from MongoDB queries.